rustyx/itho-esp/Specs.md

 Notes:

-* Each command is repeated 3 times with ~100ms interval
+* Each command is repeated 3 times with a short interval
-* Note sure if my interpretation of (4b: msg timestamp, (1b: command seq nr, (2b: seq) is correct, but they can be all (00's (at least for HRU ecofan)
+* Note sure if my interpretation of (4b: msg timestamp), (1b: command seq nr), (2b: seq) is correct, but they can all be `00`'s (at least for HRU ecofan)
-* (3b: commander ID) are last 3 bytes of the ID (or maybe it's always 3 bytes and in the case of 4b: prefixed with 16)
+* (3b: commander ID) are the last 3 bytes of the ID (or maybe it's always 3 bytes and in the case of 4b prefixed with `16`)

 ---